chupverse/gcomputation/README.md

 ## Description

 The R package ‘gcomputation’ provides functions to compute G-Computation (GC) to estimate marginal effects.
-It has both estimating marginal logistic functions and marginal survival functions regarding two exposures.
+It has both estimating marginal functions for binary and time-to-event outcomes regarding two exposures.
 The package implements GC with various working models or algorithms, referred to as Q-models.

 ## Key Features

+`gc_binary` and `gc_times` are the two main functions, implementing GC to estimate marginal functions for binary and time-to-event outcomes regarding two exposures using a variety of modeling strategies.

 The package supports several methods to construct the Q-model:
 *   "all": Uses a usual logistic or Cox model, incorporating all variables provided in the formula.